Graphic Design BFA

 Additional design programs in the College of the Arts include:

-To apply to the Art and Design Graphic Design BFA program, or to any of the Department of Art and Design programs, please visit Department Admissions.
+To apply to the Art and Design Graphic Design BFA program, go to: Graphic Design BFA Applicants.